uscwy/ee450project2/readme.txt

  * The project is located at:
    https://github.com/uscwy/ee450project2

-   sender.cpp    	Implementation of sender receiver.cpp     Implementation of receiver test.sh	  		A simple test script
+   sender.cpp    Implementation of sender receiver.cpp  Implementation of receiver

 REQUIREMENTS
 ------------

-This project need Mininet enviroment to run.
+This project need Mininet to simulate network latency and packet loss.

 MAINTAINER